-• Switch the drum console off or unplug it immediately if:

-- the console emits an unusual smell or smoke. - It is essential to have the drum console checked by your GEWA customer service.
+- · Switch the drum console off or unplug it immediately if: - there is a sudden loss of sound while the drum console is in use. - the console emits an unusual smell or smoke. - It is essential to have the drum console checked by your GEWA customer service team.